SummersRemote/xmlToJSON/README.md

 * lots of rendering of options
 * consistent, predictable output
 * browser support - it works on IE 9+, and nearly every version of Chrome, Safari, and Firefox as well as iOS, Android, and Blackberry.  (xmlToJSON will work for IE 7/8 as well if you set the xmlns option to false)

-Parsing XML (esp. with namespaces) with javascript remains one of the great frustrations of writing web applications.
-Most methods are limited by such things as poor browser support, poor or non-existent namespace support, poor attribute handling, incomplete representation, and bloated dependencies.

 xmlToJSON may not solve all of your woes, but it solved some of mine :)